FDA: Avoid Putting Sunscreen on Infants If Possible, Instead Opt for Shade

 "The best approach is to keep infants under 6 months out of the sun," Dr. Sachs says, "and to avoid exposure to the sun in the hours between 10 a.m. and 2 p.m., when ultraviolet (UV) rays are most intense."

 Sunscreens are typically recommended for children and adults.
 So what makes babies so different?

-According to the FDA, baby's skin is much thinner than that of older children and adults, and it absorbs the active, chemical ingredients in sunscreen more easily.
+According to the FDA, a baby's skin is much thinner than that of older children and adults, and it absorbs the active chemical ingredients in sunscreen more easily.
 Infants also have a high surface-area to body-weight ratio compared to older children and adults.
 Both of these factors mean that an infant's exposure to the chemicals in sunscreens is much greater, increasing the risk of an allergic reaction or inflammation.

 The best protection, says Dr. Sachs, is to keep your baby in the shade, if possible.
 If there's no natural shade, create your own with an umbrella or the canopy of the stroller.

 If there's no way to keep an infant out of the sun, the FDA recommends applying a small amount of sunscreen, with a sun protection factor (SPF) of at least 15, to small areas such as the baby's cheeks and back of the hands.
 Before you do so, test your baby's sensitivity to sunscreen by first trying a small amount on the inner wrist.

 Before heading out into the sun, the American Academy of Pediatrics (AAP) suggests dressing infants in lightweight long pants, long-sleeved shirts, and brimmed hats that shade the neck to prevent sunburn.
 Tight weaves are better than loose.
 Keep in mind that while baseball caps are cute, they don't shade the neck and ears, sensitive areas for a baby.